SherAndrei/msu_chm/06/README.md

 ### Task

-Find interpolation for polynod of degree N by using N+2 points
+Find interpolation for polynom of degree m < (N - 1) by using N points

 #### Build
 ```bash